-Note exact time of call:
+• 1 Note exact time of call:

-When will the bomb go off?
+• \ When will the bomb go off?

-• Where is the bomb?
+• \ Where is the bomb?

-What kind of bomb is it?
+• \ What kind of bomb is it?

-• Why was it placed?
+Tell i Why was it placed?them people are in the area who will get hurt.
+Tell the caller that the building is occupied, and ous injury or death could result if this information is not obtained.

-• Ask who is calling:
+• A Ask who is calling:

-• Ask their location: Close - Inside Building - Far - Phone Booth
+Liste Ask their location: Close - Inside Building - Far - Phone Booth traffice or unusual background noises such as music playing, motors running, traffice ds, paging, airplanes etc.

-Voice: Accent / Intoxicated / Stutter / Slur / Lisp / Other

-Attitude: Rational / Nervous / Calm / Angry

-• Caller's Identification: Male / Female, Under 20 / Over 20 / Over 32

-Black / White / Hispanic / Other:

-Did caller seem familiar with the building, such as: it is on the sub-acute unit or unit A?

-Atmosphere, rain, thunder:
+Voice: Accent / Intoxicated / Stutter / Slur / Lisp / Other Attitude: Rational / Nervous / Calm / Angry Caller's Identification: Male / Female, Under 20 / Over 32 • Caller's Identification: Male / Female, Under 20 / Over 20 / Over 32 Black / White / Hispanic / Other: Did caller seem familiar with the building, such as: it is on the sub-acute unit or unit A?
+Atmosphere, rain, thunder: Additional Comments:

-Additional Comments: